Lisaaa2021/2023coderepo/README.md

 ### 0228_SRL_two_clf_pipeline.py

 __Task__: Semantic Role labeling by argument identification by a binary classifier and classification by a multi-nominal classifier.

-__Pipeline description__:
+__Packaged used__: sklearn logistic regression model and one hot encoder __Pipeline description__:
 1) read in the data, extract features and labels;
 2) store the features and labels in Pandas DataFrames and remove rows with predicates as tokens;